Boarding students and Boarding fee concessions

 For those schools where the boarding students are attending at another school, contact the NSSAB Secretariat for clarification in completing this section.
 This will be determined according to the agreement of fees and concessions administration.

-2018 Average Boarding Enrolment: Schools should use the data on boarding enrolments provided in the 2017 Census for the Australian Government Department of Education and Training (DoET).
-Where the boarding enrolment in the DoET census varies by 10 per cent or more from the boarding enrolment at the beginning of Semester 1 2018, schools should calculate an average of these two figures.
+2019 Average Boarding Enrolment: Schools should use the data on boarding enrolments provided in the 2019 Census for the Australian Government Department of Education (DE).
+Where the boarding enrolment in the DE census varies by 10 per cent or more from the boarding enrolment at the beginning of Semester 1 2019, schools should calculate an average of these two figures.
 Insert these data opposite the appropriate year levels.
 Enter a zero if there is no enrolment at particular year levels.

 Accrual accounting only: